prfraanje/python-avr-cfw/README.md

 * Simplify the creation of 'shared' variables / datastructures on both the AVR and the Python side.
 * Work out a nice example and improve documentation
+* Make an Arduino equivalent of avr_cfw.c
 * Promote the code such that it may be of use to others, may get feedback, and may be of inspiration to others to augment, extend to other platforms, improve, etc.
+* Extend to other (micro)controller platforms (PIC, but also Raspberry-pi, BeagleBone Black, pcDuino, Intel Edison, ...)
+* Extend to other interfaces (sockets, zeromq, memory maps?, ...)

 ## Acknowledgements
 * [AVR-Programming](https://github.com/hexagon5un/AVR-Programming) by Elliot